 A Basic Overview Of Financial Statements

-Having a basic understanding of financial statements is key for anyone who wants to invest in shares.
+Financial Statements are important for anyone who wants to invest in shares.

 All sorts of people analyse financial statements.
-From small time investors, to Chief Financial Officers (CFO’s) of big businesses.
+From small-time investors to Chief Financial Officers (CFO’s) of big businesses.

 For investors, a company’s financial statements help determine whether it’s a good or bad investment.